saraalgo/Corn-2023/README.md

 Each step is further explained during its execution.

-#### 2.2 Outputs
+#### 3.2 Outputs
-From this folder the following documents are stored in [**03-Predict/results**](https://github.com/saraalgo/ANN-GA/blob/main/03-Predict/results/):
+From this folder the following documents are stored in [**03-Predict/results**](https://github.com/saraalgo/Corn-2023/blob/main/03-Predict/results/):

 - *best_model.xlsx*: it is a excel file with a sheet with the final training metrics for the model on each state and the prediction of the output for 2023.
 - *feature-importance-all-states.png*: which gather the feature importance obtained from input perturbation for the features of all models at once, highlighting the top 5 more relevant for all 48 states.
 To calculate each feature value, it were calculated for each state the number of features that had a higher perturbation of twice the baseline MSE, setting that as threshold.
 Then, the counting of in how many states that feature was important were summed and represented in this figure.

 ![Feature importance all states](03-Predict/results/feature-importance-all-states.png)

-- [**03-Predict/results/feature-importance-train/**](https://github.com/saraalgo/ANN-GA/blob/main/03-Predict/results/feature-importance-train/): in this subfolder each state mse (including the baseline mse obtained during training) was calculated for each feature being perturbated.
+- [**03-Predict/results/feature-importance-train/**](https://github.com/saraalgo/Corn-2023/blob/main/03-Predict/results/feature-importance-train/): in this subfolder each state mse (including the baseline mse obtained during training) was calculated for each feature being perturbated.
 Moreover, a vertical red line is included, calculated from the threshold stablished for each state that would imply a high importance of that feature if its surpassed (above set as twice baseline mse).
 An example of this is shown again with **Missisipi**:

 ![Feature importance in the Missisipi model](03-Predict/results/feature-importance-train/MSE_fi_MISSISSIPPI.png)

-- *feature-importance-by-state.pdf*: unify all files of each state with the feature importance information that are contained in the **03-Predict/results/feature-importance-train**.
+- [*feature-importance-by-state.pdf*](https://github.com/saraalgo/Corn-2023/blob/main/03-Predict/results/feature-importance-by-state.pdf): unify all files of each state with the feature importance information that are contained in the **03-Predict/results/feature-importance-train**.